playfulprogramming/playfulprogramming/content/LayZee/posts/model-view-presenter-with-angular-533h/index.md

 ![](./hskavxh9k098dy5lgu2i.gif)

-<figcaption>Figure 2.
-Data flow starting at a service and ending in the DOM.</figcaption>
+> Figure 2.
+Data flow starting at a service and ending in the DOM.

 In Figure 2, an application state change has occured in a service.
 The container component is notified since it has subscribed to an observable property on the service.